obiwanus/focus-zig/LOG.md

 - No known bugs

 # DONE
++ Store full line ranges so that we don't have to worry about checking for last line
+    + Refactor line ranges
+        + Fix home button
+        + Fix line duplication
 + Fix cursor positioning on paste
 + Strip trailing whitespace on save
 + [ui] When pressing home, jump back only to the indented code